-However, within a few minutes of the trial starting, the activists produced the legal ownership documents for the relevant area, and this indicated that the entire forecourt area was subject to a pedestrian right of way – meaning that people could not be trespassed and removed from the area.
+However, the activists produced the legal ownership documents for the relevant area, and this indicated that the entire forecourt area was subject to a pedestrian right of way – meaning that people could not be trespassed and removed from the area.
 The trespass charges against these people were dismissed.

-For the people who had been locked on to the door, the activists successfully argued that they couldn’t be arrested for trespass while actually still locked to the door, since they didn’t have a key and therefore couldn’t leave.
-Since they had the right to remain silent while dealing with the police, they didn’t need to tell the police that they couldn’t leave.
+For the people who had been locked on to the door, the activists successfully argued that they couldn’t be arrested for trespass while still locked to the door, since they didn’t need to tell the police that they couldn’t leave.

 The police would have needed to cut them free from the door, and then issued them with a trespass warning, and only if they then didn’t leave would the police have been allowed to arrest them for trespass.